- Publications and resources

 CASA will inform you if a pre-assessment meeting is required and in which case, you have to contact the CASA Regional Office to arrange a suitable time for the meeting.

 Step 5 - Detailed Assessment

 - Document Evaluation

 The detailed assessment is carried out in accordance with requirements under the Civil Aviation Act, Civil Aviation Regulations 1988, Civil Aviation Safety Regulations 1998 and the AOC Manual Suite.

-Once the assessment is complete, the certification process is commenced at the CASA Regional Office who prepares a recommendation to the CASA delegate to issue or not to issue the AOC.
+Once the assessment is complete, the certification process commences at the CASA Regional Office who prepares a recommendation to the CASA delegate to issue or not to issue the AOC.

 At this stage, you will also be informed if the recommendation varies from what you have applied for or if the application is declined.

-If approved, your Air Operator’s Certificate will be emailed or faxed to you on the same day and the original forwarded by mail.
+If approved, your Air Operator’s Certificate will be emailed to you on the same or next business day and the original forwarded by mail.

-The Permissions Application Centre will also reconcile the actual hours against the estimated hours for the assessment and either a refund or any invoice to cover additional costs will be included in the mail.
+CASA will also reconcile the actual hours against the estimated hours for the assessment and either a refund or an invoice to cover additional costs will be included in the mail.